aaronjanse/stick-bug-ml/README.md

 With the help of pythonic decorators, the global namespace can be kept clutter-free.

 ## Simple Example
+Note: there is also an [example for use with Jupyter Notebooks](demo.ipynb)

 First, import this library: